“Anyone who enjoys an original mind riffing (often hilariously) on a world classic should see Gnit.” - Ben Brantley

 Kimie Nishikawa (Set Design), Ásta Bennie Hostetter and Avery Reed (Costume Design), Amith Chandrashaker (Lighting Design), Lee Kinney (Sound Design), Daniel Kluger (Composer)

-Run time: 2 hours and 10 minutes, including one 15 minute intermission.
+Run time: 1 hour and 50 minutes, plus one 15 minute intermission.

 Peter Gnit, a modern-day version of Ibsen’s heroic character Peer Gynt, is a carefree young man on a reckless search for Experience and the True Self.
 Armed with tales from his mother of his early greatness and his absent father, he heads out into the world.
 Like all true stories of human endeavor and adventure, Gnit is part horror story, part fairy tale, and part road movie.
 A timely reckoning with received notions of Rugged Individualism and the self-made person.
 The play is performed with a 19-month break, filled with real-life tales of isolation, loss, courage, and love, and a 15-minute intermission.
 Come see how it all turns out.

 Playwright Will Eno‘s recent plays include The Realistic Joneses (Broadway), which won a 2014 Drama Desk Award and was named USA Today’s “Best Play on Broadway.”
 The Paris premiere of Juste Les Jones, will be directed for the stage by documentary filmmaker Frederick Wiseman.
 The Open House (Signature Theater) won the 2014 Obie Award, the Lortel Award for Outstanding Play, and a Drama Desk Award, and was one of Time Magazine’s Top 10 Plays of the Year.
 Will wrote the book for the award-winning 2019 Skittles Commercial: the Broadway Musical.